GeorgeFedoseev/audfprint/README.md

 ffmpeg

-    apt install -y ffmpeg (on Linux) or brew install ffmpeg (on Mac OS) pip
+    apt install -y ffmpeg (on Linux) or brew install ffmpeg (on Mac OS) python-tk

+    apt install -y python-tk (on Linux) or brew install python-tk (on Mac OS) pip

     apt install -y pip (on Linux) or brew install pip (on Mac OS)